imarti01/vue-app/README.md

 # VUE-APP

-This web application is designed to display information about wildfires that have occurred in Castilla-La Mancha in the last two years.
+This web application is designed to display information about wildfires that have occurred in Castilla y León in the last two years.
 The app features a map that shows the geolocations of these wildfires, allowing users to visualize and explore wildfire data in the region.

 ## Features